MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-email-communications.md

 - Attendee pending approval
 - Attendee registers after waitlist

-For more information on the email communications experience for your end users, see [Manage webinar emails in Mirosoft Teams](https://support.microsoft.com/office/manage-webinar-emails-in-microsoft-teams-d0006848-f707-494f-b0a4-eeebcbc723be).
+For more information on the email communications experience for your end users, see [Manage webinar emails in Microsoft Teams](https://support.microsoft.com/office/manage-webinar-emails-in-microsoft-teams-d0006848-f707-494f-b0a4-eeebcbc723be).

 ## Manage email communications for webinars with PowerShell